Minneapolis/St. Paul city guide

 Other areas well-populated by hotels include the area around the University of Minnesota campus, just east of (and across the Mississippi River from) downtown Minneapolis, and Bloomington near the Mall of America.

-The region’s Metro Transit light rail system is not extensive but, for the sports-fan visitor, is highly useful in that it operates between the airport and downtown Minneapolis, with stops at the Metrodome and Target Field/Target Center.
-The system added a second line in 2014 connecting downtown Minneapolis with downtown St. Paul, bringing with it greater access to the Xcel Energy Center.
+The region’s Metro Transit light rail system is not extensive but, for the sports-fan visitor, is highly useful in that it operates between the airport and downtown Minneapolis via the Blue Line, with stops at U.S. Bank Stadium, Target Center (via the Warehouse District/Hennepin Avenue station) and Target Field.

 If you’re flying in, staying in downtown Minneapolis and don’t plan on straying outside city limits, you’ll have no need for a car.